TargetWoman is a directory/portal dedicated to Women - Articles of lasting value from Hair styles to liposuction,

 Seek help – OCD or OCPD

 Antidepressant medications and behavior therapy are effectively used in treating OCD.
 Medication other than certain antidepressants is rarely prescribed.
-Instead individual psychotherapy or counselling helps treat OCPD.
+Instead individual psychotherapy or counseling helps treat OCPD.
 With family support and an empathetic attitude by those in contact, improvement is evident within few weeks of professional assistance.